freemansoft/eventhubs-sanbox-azure/README.md

 1. Create a resource group to hold everything we create
 1. Create a user Assigned Identity that can be used to read and write EventHub data
-1. Create an EventHubs namespace and three EventHub instances.
+1. Create an EventHubs namespace and three EventHub instances and schema registry
 1. Create Shared Access signatures on namespace and eventhubs
+1. Creates RABC permissions on namespace

 # Using the AWS CLI
 ## Assumptions